B34MR/smbShakedown/README.md

     3.Configure "from" and "to" addresses.

-    4.Enter SMBCapture Server IP address, so it can be place in body of email
+    4.Enter SMBCapture Server IP address, so it can be placed in body of email
     EX: <img src=file://127.0.0.1/image/foo.gif>

-    5.SMBCapture Server can be hosted locally since your testing an internal network right?
+    5.SMBCapture Server can be hosted locally when testing internal network.
     (Will add in support to automatically launch MSF Console with auxiliary/server/capture/smb)

 #To do: